 In a saucepan, melt butter at medium-low heat.
 Add onion and cook for 1 minute.

-Slowly whisk in milk, 1/3 cup of flour, nutmeg, salt and pepper.
-Continue to whisk until it becomes a thick sauce (a roux).
+Slowly whisk in milk, 1/3 cup of flour, nutmeg, salt, and pepper.
+Continue to whisk until it becomes a very thick sauce (a roux).

 Add in the cooking wine and ground ham to the sauce.
 Mix together slowly until all is combined.
 Reduce heat to low and let simmer for 5 minutes.

 Transfer the filling to a bowl.
-Let it rest at room temperature then refrigerate for 2 hours.
+Let it rest at room temperature then refrigerate for 2 hours or overnight (the longer the better).
 The mixture has to harden in order to form into logs and coat evenly.
-If this step is skipped, it will be very hard to form logs, coat with breading, and fry.
+If this step is skipped, it will be very hard to form logs, coat with the breading, and fry.
 This is an important step.
 Don't skip it.

-In a bowl, whisk eggs and set aside.
+To bread the croquette logs, you want to set up a breading station.
+In one bowl, whisk eggs and set aside.
 In another bowl, mix the remaining flour and bread crumbs.

-Dip each croquette in the egg wash and then coat in bread crumbs.
+Remove the logs from the fridge.
+Dip each croquette log in the egg wash and then coat in bread crumb/flour mixture.
+Repeat with each one until they are all breaded.
 Let the croquettes rest at room temperature for 5 minutes before frying.

-Remove croquette from oil and drain on paper towel lined plates.
+Remove the croquettes from oil and drain on a paper towel-lined plate.
 Serve with saltines and lime wedges.
 Enjoy!